 Still, Rouhani’s expert bureaucrats faced a losing battle when it came to challenging the supremacy of the Islamic Revolutionary Guard Corps (IRGC) and were largely ineffectual at implementing changes that would set the country on a more sustainable path.
 Rouhani fell largely out of favor with Supreme Leader Khamenei during his second presidential term, further imperiling needed environmental reforms.
 During the Rouhani administration, the regime continued to act in favor of protecting the IRGC’s short-term profit motives and provided an inequitable distribution of water and other resources to industry and other favored constituencies, leading Iran further down the road toward environmental calamity.

 In recent years, Supreme Leader Khamenei has embarked on a project to cement his legacy and ensure Iran’s domination by fellow hardliners for years to come by filling the ranks of the Islamic Republic’s bureaucracy with a younger cohort of committed ideologues who also had technocratic expertise.
 Since the August 2021 accession to the presidency of Ebrahim Raisi, the shakeup of the bureaucracy has kicked into overdrive.
 Raisi has named Ali Salajegheh as the new vice president for the environment.
 Salajegheh is an academic who has a doctoral degree in water resources engineering and previous experience as deputy agriculture minister and managing director of the Forests, Rangelands, and Watershed Management Organization during the Ahmadinejad administration.
 While the new class of bureaucrats may be aware of environmental best practices, their ideological commitments raise questions over the degree of IRGC influence moving forward.
+Furthermore, environmental activists argue that the DOE does not have the authority or resources to implement these practices.
 Stakeholders whose primary commitment is to environmental concerns risk being shut out from the conversation, if not violently suppressed.

 In early 2022, controversy has already erupted over a petrochemical plant’s construction in Miankhaleh.
 It is slated to be constructed next to a nature reserve, which has sparked outrage from activists.
 The Raisi administration has reportedly come out against the project and the judiciary issued an order to halt the construction.
 But the governor of Mazandaran Province; the Friday Prayer imam, who is appointed by the supreme leader; and the speaker of parliament, who has deep ties to the IRGC as a former commander, have all expressed support for the project and its development is continuing despite the suspension order.
 The fate of this project will be a test of environmental policy under the Raisi administration.